7.11 Repeating a Command

 break the repetition chain automatically after some idle time by

-customizing the user option repeat-exit-timeout
+customizing the user option repeat-exit-timeout to specify the

 idle time in seconds after which this transient mode will be turned